This time we will explore a recently published feature of version 2020 – The Combination Tracing Command.

 What cannot be traced

-The Combination Tracing Command has been released a couple a months ago and doesn’t cover every element and aspect yet.
+The Combination Tracing Command has been released a couple of months ago and doesn’t cover every element and aspect yet.

 Currently, it’s not possible to trace superpositions associated with

 - Result sets,

 - Boundary elements,

 - Tendon stresses for quad elements.

 Also, superpositions of user-defined combinations (COMB EXTR EXPL) are not included.